Treatment for Anxiety in Dubai

 Anxiety in Obsessive-compulsive disorder (OCD)

-Examples of common compulsions include washing hands or cleaning house excessively for fear of germs.
+Examples of common compulsions include washing hands or cleaning the house excessively for fear of germs.
 Once the patient stops the rituals, he will immediately experience anxiety.
 Hence, the cycle continues.

 Anxiety in Post-Traumatic Stress Disorder (PTSD)